dkeenan7/LyteFyba/PCB/Readme.txt

 Rotation Procedure
 ==================
-Ensure all layers are visible, except the two documentation layers.
+Ensure all layers are visible, except the two documentation layers and Cutouts text.
 Click in space to deselect all.
 Context menu in space and choose Clear Copper if possible.
 Select SG1.
 Use a horizontal piece of silkscreen "track" away from other tracks, as this will minimise interference from tracks and pour outlines that may otherwise be selected by mistake.
 This component has co-ordinates 0,0 , and is therefore ideal for use as the centre of the